RevenueHunt/docs/docs/how-to-guides/use-markdown.md

 This guide will walk you through the basics of Markdown Language, using the syntax supported by RevenueHunt’s Shop Quiz, to help you incorporate various styling elements into your content efficiently.

-## Introduction to Markdown
+??? question "What is Markdown Language?"

     Markdown allows you to format words as bold or italic, add images, create lists, and much more, using just regular text with a few non-alphabetic characters, such as `#` or `*`.
 It's designed to be as straightforward as possible, making it accessible for anyone to learn and use.

 ## Markdown in Shop Quiz